Film industry and video game industry: 2010s

 In 2011 it was rumored that Jerry Bruckheimer Games was working on three titles, but nothing came out of it ever since.
 In March 2013 Jerry Bruckheimer Games was closed.
 Although Jerry Bruckheimer Games is closed, Bruckheimer still remained a ZeniMax board member, mostly due to being a close associate of former ZeniMax President Ernest Del until Microsoft bought ZeniMax in 2021.

 In February 2015, Lionsgate made a significant investment in Telltale Games.
 As part of the deal, Feltheimer joined Telltale's board of directors.

 2020s

 In July 2020, a Fallout TV series was announced as in development by Amazon, based on the video game series of the same name.
 The series is created by Lisa Joy and Jonathan Nolan for Amazon Prime Video.
 The duo will also be writing and executive producing the series with their production company, Kilter Films, working alongside Bethesda Softworks and Bethesda Game Studios.
 Alongside Joy and Nolan, Kilter Films' Athena Wickham, Bethesda Softworks' James Altman, and Bethesda Game Studios' Todd Howard will also be executive producing the series.

-Several high-profile video game films are expected to release, including Mario movie in April 2023.
-A movie based on the Uncharted video game series was released in February 2022.
+A movie based on the Uncharted video game series was released in February 2022 while a second Mario movie was released in April 2023.
+In addition, Universal and Blumhouse Productions released a film adaptation of Five Nights at Freddy's in October 2023.